 2-1-1 Maryland is a statewide resource available by telephone and internet, and provides 24/7 guidance in accessing health, crisis, and social services.
 It coordinates the activities of the four partner call centers, provides oversight and works to secure funding and other resources to support 2-1-1 services in Maryland.
-Services cover issues such as health care, children and families, mental health and substance abuse, veterans and military, food, housing and homeless, utility assistance, employment, legal and tax advice, and seniors and people with disabilities.
+Services cover issues such as health care, children and families, mental health and substance use, veterans and military, food, housing and homeless, utility assistance, employment, legal and tax advice, and seniors and people with disabilities.

-To access this service, call 211 via your cell phone, or go to https://211md.org/.
+To access this service, call 2-1-1 via your cell phone, or go to https://211md.org/.
+If your phone does not connect to 2-1-1, you may call 1-800-492-0618.